1. Scope and Acceptance.

 MKS may terminate this Agreement for its convenience in whole or in part at any time by written or electronic notice.
 Upon such termination, Supplier shall stop work immediately, notify its suppliers to stop all work and incur no further direct cost under the Agreement, protect all property in which MKS has or may acquire an interest, and, upon MKS' request, transfer title and make delivery to MKS of all Products or Service deliverables, materials or other property held or acquired by Supplier in connection with the terminated portion of this Agreement.
 MKS' maximum liability for Products and Services related to such termination shall be a pro-rata amount of the total Agreement price, less advances or other payments, based upon the price for Products and Services delivered or completed prior to termination no earlier than required to meet the agreed upon delivery schedule, and the actual costs incurred by Supplier for materials and work in process procured and/or fabricated no earlier than required to meet the agreed upon delivery schedule, which are allocable to the terminated portion of this Agreement.
 In no event shall Supplier be compensated in any way for (1) any raw materials or work in process which may be incorporated into any standard or other products manufactured by Supplier, (2) any raw materials ordered or work performed after receipt of MKS' notice of cancellation, (3) any costs Supplier could reasonably have avoided, or (4) any indirect overhead and administrative charges or profit of Supplier.
 In no event shall such cancellation charges exceed the contract price for the cancelled Products or Services.
 MKS shall be provided with all completed Products or Service deliverables and work in process and materials that it pays for hereunder.
 Supplier must submit a detailed claim to MKS within thirty (30) days after MKS notice of termination to recover the payments described in this Section 8.
 This paragraph states MKS' sole responsibility and liability in the event of cancellation of the PO and this Agreement.
 Supplier shall reasonably assess open orders, raw materials and WIP to determine whether or not such items can be cancelled, returned, or used by Supplier for the manufacture of other products, and shall correspondingly reduce the amounts owed by MKS hereunder by the value of any cancelable, returnable or usable items.

 9.1 Product and Services Warranty.
 Supplier represents and warrants that the Products and Service deliverable: (a) shall be new and of good quality and workmanship and free from patent and latent defects in material, workmanship and design; (b) shall conform to all samples furnished by Supplier, Supplier's Specifications (in the case of standard products of Supplier), and all Specifications, drawings, and descriptions furnished, specified, or adopted by MKS (in the case of Products customized for MKS); (c) shall be merchantable, suitable, fit and sufficient for their intended purpose; (d) do not infringe the patent, copyright, or other intellectual property rights of any third party (except to the extent that such infringement arises solely as the result of a detailed design furnished by MKS and would not have occurred but for such specific MKS furnished design); (e) shall be free of any claim of any third party; (f) do not contain any open source or other third party code that subjects MKS to a third party license agreement; (g) do not contain any harmful code, viruses, disabling technology, or other code that has the potential to cause unplanned disruption to the performance of the Products or to the networks or systems to which such Products connect; (h) in the case of Services, will be performed in a professional and workmanlike manner consistent with applicable industry standards by personnel possessing competency sufficient to perform the services properly; and (i) will be provided in accordance with all applicable laws and MKS policies and procedures.
 The foregoing warranties represented in (a) - (c) and (f) - (i) shall extend five (5) years from the delivery of such Product or Service.
 All of the foregoing warranties shall extend to MKS, its successors, assigns and customers, and users of goods sold by MKS.
 Supplier agrees to promptly replace (or re-perform, in the case of Services), correct defects of, or issue a refund for, any defective or nonconforming Product or Service deliverables, at MKS' option and at no expense to MKS, when notified of such defect or nonconformity by MKS.
 In the event of failure of Supplier to correct defects in or replace nonconforming goods or re-perform services promptly, MKS, after reasonable notice to Supplier, may make such corrections or replace such Products or Service deliverables and charge Supplier for the cost incurred by MKS in doing so.
 None of the remedies available to MKS for a breach of any of the foregoing warranties may be disclaimed or limited.
 MKS' inspection, testing and/or acceptance of and/or payment for any Products or Services shall not constitute a waiver by it of any warranties.
 MKS' approval of any sample or acceptance of any Products or Services shall not relieve Supplier from responsibility to deliver Products and Services in accordance with the Specifications or drawings and descriptions provided by or on behalf of MKS.
+In the event of a Product recall, either from a government agency, a court of competent jurisdiction seeks an order for the Product to be recalled and/or if there is a serious unsafe condition relating to the Product, Supplier agrees to: (i) immediately notify MKS of any such recall and promptly communicate all relevant facts to MKS; (ii) either repair or replace the Product, at Supplier's cost and at MKS sole discretion; and (iii) compensate MKS for any additional costs relating to such repair or replacement, including but not limited to labor and other costs related to transportation, expediting, removal, disassembly, assembly, reinstallation and testing.
+If Supplier is unable to either repair or replace the Product, MKS shall have the right to acquire similar goods and charge Supplier for the cost incurred in doing so.
 Supplier warrants that all Products furnished hereunder are not Counterfeit (as defined herein).
 A "Counterfeit" good is defined as an unlawful or unauthorized reproduction, substitution or alteration that has been knowingly mismarked, misidentified or otherwise misrepresented to be an authentic, unmodified part from the original manufacturer.
 In the event that Product delivered hereunder constitute or include Counterfeit goods, Supplier shall, at its expense, promptly replace such Counterfeit goods with genuine Products conforming to the requirements of the PO, and Supplier shall be responsible for all costs and damages incurred by MKS relating to the removal and replacement of Counterfeit goods.

 9.2 In the event MKS reasonably determines that the Products or Service deliverables are being purchased as capital equipment (i.e. Products or Service deliverables meant to be used for the general conduct of MKS business and not to be embedded into MKS products and distributed to third parties) for use by MKS or, for non-capital equipment purchases, if MKS notifies Supplier in writing at the time of purchase that post-warranty support services are otherwise required for the Products or Service deliverables, the following provisions will apply in addition to the above provisions of Section 9: Supplier shall provide post-warranty technical, repair and maintenance support services and spare parts for the Products or Service deliverables for a period of at least ten (10) years following the date of installation of the Products or Service deliverables.
 Such services and spare parts will be provided at Supplier's then-current standard rates and to the extent permitted by applicable law, at prices at least as favorable as Supplier gives to its other customers purchasing comparable products in similar volume.